sebastianvelez/interestRates/PITCHME.md

 ### Approach

--Estimate a 2 stage model of demand and supply:
+- Estimate a 2 stage model of demand and supply:
     - **First stage:** people get a quote from their usual banks and banks use their first quote to weed out high search-cost consumers.
     - **Second stage:** consumers pay a search cost and local banks compete via an English auction for the contract.